DEFINITION AND CLASSIFICATION

 RNA polymerase III

 Although thick and indurated skin (scleroderma) is the distinguishing hallmark of SSc, skin changes also occur in localized forms of scleroderma, along with multiple metabolic, inherited and autoimmune disorders (Table 353-2).
 Patients with SSc can be broadly segregated into two major subsets defined by the pattern of skin involvement, clinical and laboratory features, and natural history (Table 353-3).
 Diffuse cutaneous SSc (dcSSc) is typically associated with extensive skin induration starting in the fingers (sclerodactyly) and ascending from distal to proximal limbs and the trunk.
 In these patients, interstitial lung disease (ILD) and acute renal involvement develop relatively early.
 In contrast, in patients with limited cutaneous SSc (lcSSc), Raynaud’s phenomenon generally precedes other disease manifestations, sometimes by years.
 In these patients, skin involvement remains confined to the fingers, distal limbs, and face, while the trunk is spared.
 The constellation of calcinosis cutis, Raynaud’s phenomenon, esophageal dysmotility, sclerodactyly, and telangiectasia, was historically termed the CREST syndrome.
 In lcSSc, visceral organ involvement tends to show insidious progression, and digital ischemic ulcers, pulmonary arterial hypertension (PAH), hypothyroidism, and primary biliary cirrhosis may occur as late complications.
 In some patients, Raynaud’s phenomenon and characteristic clinical and laboratory features of SSc occur in the absence of detectable skin thickening.
-This syndrome ...
+This syndrome has been termed SSc ...